casangi/casagui/docs/source/design/applications/interactive_clean.rst

 started.
 This eventloop processes the events that are used to update the GUI, control the :code:`tclean` invocations and finally stop and return control to the user.

-When the `Bokeh <https://bokeh.org/>`_ framework is used for scripting from the Python prompt it creates a GUI with all of the interactions that can be predefined at build time, but updates from Python that cannot be predetermined (without, for example, loading in the whole image cube) must be handled outside of Bokeh.
+When the :xref:`bokeh` framework is used for scripting from the Python prompt it creates a GUI with all of the interactions that can be predefined at build time, but updates from Python that cannot be predetermined (without, for example, loading in the whole image cube) must be handled outside of Bokeh.
 Interactions that fall into this category are things like